 The NC State College Advising Corps assists low-income, first-generation college, and underrepresented students from rural North Carolina navigate the process of finding colleges that are the best academic, financial, and personal fit for them.

 NC State University College Advising Corps (NC State CAC) launched in 2014-2015 as the result of a generous gift from the John M. Belk Endowment, which aimed to expand the College Advising Corps in North Carolina.
-The inaugural cohort of advisers consisted of 9 recent NC State graduates serving in 9 rural high schools across North Carolina.
-Now in its seventh year, the NC State CAC has 20 advisers serving in 21 high schools across 11 counties.
+The inaugural cohort of advisers consisted of nine recent NC State graduates serving in nine rural high schools across North Carolina.
+In the 2023-2024 academic year, NC State CAC will have 23 college advisers serving 24 schools across 14 counties.